ervandew/matchem/README.rst

 Overview
 ==================

-MatchEm is a vim plugin which auto adds closing quotes, parens, bracket, curlies and other such characters as you type.
+MatchEm is a vim plugin which auto adds closing quotes, parens, brackets, curlies and other such characters as you type.
 Using matchem doesn't involve any change of behavior on your part.
 Simple type your code as you normally would and matchem will handle auto adding closing quotes, etc as necessary and